HULI A MAHI

-We promote and encourage the cultivation of traditional, healthy local crops and establish healthy outcrops of native forest stands that serve as windbreaks, provide habitats for native species, and create a seed bank for native forest rehabilitation in the Hāmākua Moku.
+This program promotes the cultivation of traditional, nutrient-dense local crops while establishing native forest stands that function as windbreaks, provide habitat for native species, and serve as a seed bank for ongoing native forest restoration across the Hāmākua Moku.

 KiTeya Belford-Smith